cyberrangecz/backend-sandbox-platform/libs/automated-problem-generation-lib/README.md

-# Welcome to generator library's documentation!
+# Welcome to the generator library's documentation!

 ---

-Generator library is a Python package that generates random data within set restrictions for you.
-When you need to generate random individual values into game for various players, this library is for you.
+A generator library is a Python package that generates random data within set restrictions for you.
+A generator library is a Python package that generates random data within set restrictions for you.
+When you need to generate random individual values into a game for various players, this library is for you.

 ---